Saudi Arabian Army: Armored units

 In the Saudi Arabian Army, the inception of armored forces began in 1348 AH (1929 CE) when King Abdulaziz Al Saud ordered the establishment of the Directorate of Military Affairs, laying the groundwork for the regular Saudi military.
 By 1353 AH (1934 CE), as the regular forces expanded significantly, the necessity arose to form a Defense Agency alongside the Directorate of Military Affairs.
 At that time, the army comprised three branches: infantry, artillery, and cavalry, marking the first official formation of armored forces.

 The nucleus of the armored branch was established with small armored units based in Taif.
-The first command of the modern armored forces was officially created on September 1, 1377 AH (1957 CE) under the name of Cavalry Command.
+The first command of the modern armored forces was officially created on September 1, 1377, AH (1957 CE) under the name of Cavalry Command.
 This command remained in place until 1387 AH (1967 CE), when a project office was established to oversee the modernization and development of armored units, introducing the latest equipment of the time, including various French weapons.
 Prince Abdulrahman bin Faisal bin Abdulaziz was appointed to manage this office.

-On May 1, 1392 AH (1972 CE), the project office was merged with the Cavalry Command, and the name was changed to Armored Forces.
+On May 1, 1392, AH (1972 CE), the project office was merged with the Cavalry Command, and the name was changed to Armored Forces.
 In 1411 AH (1991 CE), then Major Khalid bin Bandar bin Abdulaziz was tasked with overseeing the development and modernization of armored units, introducing the American M1A2 tank and the Swiss Piranha armored vehicle into service.

 Later, he became the commander of the Armored Forces with the rank of Brigadier General, continuing efforts to develop and modernize all units and formations within the Royal Saudi Land Forces.
 This included equipping them with the latest armored vehicles globally and training officers and personnel in their combat and technical use to keep pace with advancements in the field, ensuring their effectiveness in fulfilling operational missions.
 The armored branch continues to witness rapid development, benefiting from superior training capabilities and equipment.
 Since its inception, it has focused on nurturing young leaders by creating training opportunities with the latest equipment both within the Kingdom and abroad.

 Parachute units

-The Parachute Units and Special Security Forces hold a distinguished status within the Royal Saudi Land Forces, as their members are meticulously selected from an elite group trained to undertake the most challenging and precise missions.
+The Parachute Units and Special Security Forces hold a distinguished status within the Royal Saudi Land Forces.
+The members are meticulously selected from an elite group.
+They are then trained under challenging conditions.